 - working parents: who save money on childcare costs

 - employers: through savings on Employer’s National Insurance Contributions, reduced absenteeism, and increased staff motivation/productivity

 - families across the UK: our charity (funded through our Social Enterprise activities), advises parents on what financial support they are entitled to, and lobbies policymakers on their behalf.

 While Childcare Vouchers closed to new entrants on 4 October 2018, existing users who have already registered for Childcare Vouchers, can continue to use the scheme, as long as they remain eligible.
 For further details on this, contact our Family Benefits Advice Service on 0800 028 3008.
 Employers can also choose to switch their Childcare Voucher provider company – if you are interested in buying social, why not find out more about making the switch.
 Remember, it doesn’t cost you anything but benefits families across the UK!

 In October 2019 we opened a brand new, £2.5 million indoor family adventure centre called High Rise at our existing premises on Altona Road, Lisburn.
-High Rise has been designed to be inclusive and accessible, including for those with special and additional needs, and features an innovative Sensory Room and a Quiet Room benefiting a range of users, as well as a Changing Places accessible toilet.
+High Rise has been designed to be inclusive and accessible, including for those with special and additional needs, and features two innovative sensory rooms benefiting a range of users, as well as a Changing Places accessible toilet.
 As a Social Enterprise, the profits from High Rise are invested in Employers For Childcare’s charity which supports working parents.

 For childcare providers in Northern Ireland, we help to remove the time and hassle involved in finding staff by offering tailored recruitment packages.
 Email hr@employersforchildcare or click here to find out more.